wubeshetA/alu-AirBnB_clone/README.md

 ## Description

 ALU-AirBnB is a full-stack Web application built from scratch which comprize a command interpreter, a web interface, API and database.
-The goal of the project is to deploy a replica of the [Airbnb Website](https://www.airbnb.com/) using my server.
+The goal of the project is to build a replica of the [Airbnb Website](https://www.airbnb.com/) and deploy it on server.
 The project is built using Python, HTML, CSS, Javascript, MySQL and SQLAlchemy.
 The final version of this project will have:

 - A command interpreter to manipulate data without a visual interface, like a shell (for development and debugging)
 - A website (front-end) with static and dynamic functionalities